Atomek61/vbform/README.md

 - [Screenshots](#screenshots)
 - [Limitations](#current-limitations)

 Little Javascript tool for managing volleyball team formations in a match.
-For the coach.

-The idea is to support the coach managing a team where the roles of the players are varying and wehn the team has dynamic roles (youth training).
+The idea is to support the coach managing a team where the roles of the players are varying and when the team has dynamic roles (youth training).

 Alpha - in progress, will be used first 2025-01-19 in a match with two teams to support the coaches controlling our formation.